Cart 0

 In this space we will learn different expressions of grief, speak to our own intersections, practices, and learn skills to help hold community.

-Confluence: Community for Black Mental Health
+Confluence: A Community for Black Healing Practitioners

 Here we are at another moment of reckoning.
 It is clear the ability to create lasting change does not happen in mind alone.
 It is also clear the opportunity to (re)member supports the interruption of repeating harms and dis-ease of the not so distant present-past.